castwide/vscode-solargraph/README.md

     $ solargraph download-core   # Install the best match for your Ruby version
     $ solargraph clear-cores     # Clear the documentation cache

-## Runtime Suggestions (EXPERIMENTAL)

-As of gem version 0.15.0, Solargraph includes experimental support for plugins.

-The built-in `Runtime` plugin enhances code completion by querying namespaces for method names in a subprocess.
-If it finds any undocumented or "magic" methods, they get added to the suggestions.

-This feature is currently disabled by default.
-If you'd like to try it, you can enable it by setting the `plugins` section in your project's .solargraph.yml file:

-    plugins:
-    - runtime

-**The runtime plugin is highly experimental.
-Expect bugs and breaking changes.**

 ## Extension Settings

 This extension contributes the following settings: